 “You basically get to hear them in a very inspired setting with an enthusiastic room to boot, and the time that was basically a year and a half into this collaboration, it would go over six years.
 You can hear the marvelous connection with these musicians in a way they communicate in, it’s some of Bill Evans’ greatest playing, and this trio sounds amazing.”

-As a “jazz music detective,” Feldman works with Klabin to uncover archival jazz recordings from iconic artists, such Montgomery, Evans, Eric Dolphy and Thelonious Monk, and unearthed 26 historical jazz recordings for Resonance Records in 2016 alone.
+As a “jazz music detective,” Feldman works with Klabin and with other labels to uncover archival jazz recordings from iconic artists, such Montgomery, Evans, Eric Dolphy and Thelonious Monk, and unearthed 26 historical jazz recordings for various labels in 2016 alone.
 He also serves as consulting producer on archival and historical recordings for Blue Note Records with label president Don Was.